Import and Export Devices

 Download Sample File.
 The sample file lists all of the required fields.
 You can use the format to manipulate an existing device list from another source, such as an inventory control database.
 For detailed information about the columns in the CSV file, see Device Groups and Devices.

-Do not import a CSV of Devices and Device Groups that are provisioned by LDAP, AWS, VMware, or Azure.
+Do not import a CSV of Devices and Device Groups provisioned by LDAP, AWS, VMware, or Azure.
 These types are ignored on import and should be managed according to their specific procedures, found on this page.

 Configure Internet Explorer

 To use the Import/Export functions with Internet Explorer (IE), changes might need to be made to the security settings.
 To establish IE security settings:

 - In the Internet Options pop-up window, select theSecuritytab.